All Episodes

 Right, yeah.

-Uh in the same way that the Russian government used to do it with paper, uh, and they did it with American uh Nikolas Stanilov and then again with Edmund Pope.
+In the same way that the Russian government used to do it with paper, and they did it with American Nicholas Staniloff, and then again with Edmund Pope, they slip you information in a packet that you can't see.

-You know, it's unbelievable, and I I hope Americans are listening to this and learn maybe taking a trip like Bernie Sanders did to the former Soviet Union to honeymoon is not necessarily a good idea.
+Maybe taking a trip like Bernie Sanders did to the former Soviet Union to honeymoon is not necessarily a good idea.

-Um how many years is your brother sentenced now?
+How many years is your brother sentenced now?

 Is there any other avenues that you've tried over the years?

-Well, that's the trick, you know.
+Well, that's the trick.

-And so in that case you could send in a military unit, you had a lot more options if you wanted to retrieve your citizen.
+Had a lot more options if you wanted to retrieve your citizen.

-When is another nation state, a sovereign nation, uh who is uh essentially the hostage taker in this case, and it's it's Russia, it's China, it's Iran, it's Syria, it's Egypt.
+When is another nation state, a sovereign nation, who is essentially the hostage taker in this case, and it's Russia, it's China, it's Iran, it's Syria, it's Egypt, you don't have those tools, and it becomes very difficult if those countries aren't going to be persuaded, and they do need to be persuaded.

-Um we had thought about with Paul that it might not be people, it might be things.
+We had thought about with Paul that it might not be people, it might be things.

-You know, the Obama administration had taken uh uh properties from the Russian government um that they had in the U.S. for their embassies and consulates, and the Russian government has wanted those back, so we thought, well, maybe that would be uh a fair exchange to bring back a tourist who is uh kept by the Russians.
+You know, the Obama administration had taken properties from the Russian government that they had in the U.S. for their embassies and consulates, and the Russian government has wanted those back.

-But uh I don't think we're there.
+But I don't think we're there.

-Well, is that ever offered to your knowledge?
+Was that ever offered, to your knowledge?

 I don't know.

-Obviously, there are people who are far more specialized within the U.S. government who are uh looking at this too.
+Obviously, there are people who are far more specialized within the U.S. government who are looking at this too.

-I think that's just stating the uh the obvious.
+I think that's just stating the obvious.

 Even some top Democrats are blasting Biden over releasing this guy.

-Um let's talk a little bit about how your brother's being treated.
+Let's talk a little bit about how your brother's being treated.

-Uh is he able to tell you in a conversation, knowing that he's probably being listened to?
+Is he able to tell you in a conversation, knowing that he's probably being listened to?

 Is he able to describe for you what the conditions are?